-This Cinnamon Sorbet is very popular in Chile, kind of old fashioned nowadays, but perfect for the hot summer afternoons.
+This Cinnamon Sorbet is very popular in Chile, old-fashioned nowadays, but perfect for hot summer afternoons.

 - 1 cup granulated sugar or 3/4 cup if you do not want it so sweet

 - 3 egg whites at room temperature

 - In a medium saucepan, place the cinnamon, cinnamon sticks, dash of salt, and sugar (not replace or reduce much because it will alter the consistency of ice cream).
 Stir well, and then add water.

 - Place over medium heat and stir until sugar is completely dissolved.
 When it starts to boil, turn off the heat and let it cool completely.
 Remove the cinnamon sticks.

 - Beat egg whites to soft peaks, must be white and firm, but when you lift the beater, the beak still falls.

 - The next day, sift the mixture through a fine-mesh colander.